-Thanks to your generosity, our Gaza Crisis Appeal has already raised more than £1 million.
-In addition, we have received a further £0.5 million from the DEC Gaza Crisis Appeal.
-This means that we can support our partners on the long road to recovery.
+Thanks to your generosity, our Gaza Crisis Appeal raised more than £1.1 million.
+In addition, the Disasters Emergency Committee (DEC) Gaza Crisis Appeal raised more than £17 million.
+This means we can support our partners, and the communities they work with, on the long road to recovery.

-Our partner PARC is reporting huge losses of agricultural lands and fishing boats; destroying the livelihoods of thousands of farmers and fishers whose way of life depends on farming and fishing.
+Our partner PARC witnessed huge losses of agricultural land and fishing boats; destroying the livelihoods of thousands of farmers and fishers whose way of life depends on farming and fishing.

-An estimated 373,000 children are showing symptoms of increasing distress and will require specialised psychosocial support.
+An estimated 373,000 children showed symptoms of increasing distress as a result of the awful things they witnessed.
+Many require specialised psychosocial support.

 To ensure that this is the last ceasefire that will ever need to be negotiated, it must tackle the root causes of conflict and end the untenable situation that existed prior to recent hostilities.

 We believe that for this to happen, the climate of impunity must come to an end, and every individual and collective action must be accounted for.

 If Israelis and Palestinians are to be truly secure, and to end the poverty that degrades the lives of so many, the occupation must end and everyone must be treated equally.

 You can read more about our position in the document This is not about Gaza.

 The summer of 2014 was dreadful.
 Our partners are supporting communities on the long road to recovery.